-Each year, when the weather in Istanbul becomes unbearable, the family of Iskender Pasha, a retired Ottoman notable, retires to its summer palace overlooking the Sea of Marmara.
-It is 1899 and the last great Islamic empire is in serious trouble.
-A former tutor poses a question which the family has been refusing to confront for almost a century: “Your Ottoman Empire is like a drunken prostitute, neither knowing nor caring who will take her next.
-Do I exaggerate, Memed?”
+Istanbul, 1899.
+The last great Islamic empire is in serious trouble.
+The family of Iskender Pasha, an Ottoman notable, has retired to its summer palace.
+Then a former tutor poses a question which the family has been refusing to confront for almost a century: 'Your Ottoman Empire is like a drunken prostitute, neither knowing nor caring who will take her next.
+Do I exaggerate, Memed?'